LazyMagicOrg/LazyMagicMDD/MDD.md

 - **YAML Configuration** - Specify what components to generate and how they connect
 - **Templates** - Customize the generated code structure

-The framework produces ready-to-deploy AWS serverless applications with:
+The framework produces ready-to-deploy AWS applications with:
-- .NET Lambda functions
+- ASP.NET Core containerized applications running on AWS App Runner
 - AWS SAM templates
 - DynamoDB repositories
-- API Gateway configurations
+- Strongly-typed client SDKs
-- Client SDKs
+- Cognito authentication and authorization
-- Authentication and authorization
+- AppSync Events for real-time notifications

 ## Core Components